 "If you're more concerned about public property than human life, you are coming at it from a place of privilege." —Michelle Saahene, co-founder of From Privilege to Progress

-What’s more, Saahene points out, just weeks ago, armed white protestors entered private property across the country in response to quarantine measures that kept them out of work.
-At the time, no one threatened to deploy the military on their protests (as President Trump has amid the current Black Lives Matter protests).
+What's more, Saahene points out, just weeks ago, armed white protestors entered private property across the country in response to quarantine measures that kept them out of work.
+At the time, no one threatened to deploy the military on their protests (as President Trump did amid the Black Lives Matter protests).
 No one used rubber bullets or tear gas on them.
-No one openly questioned why they weren’t protesting peacefully.
+No one openly questioned why they weren't protesting peacefully.

 One way to talk about white privilege in your answer: If you were in the position of being oppressed for over 400 years, would you opt for peaceful protests when an entire race of people has made you fear for your life—and the life of your loved ones—every single day?
 Or would you fight?

 2. "Police who shoot black people are just bad apples—We can't blame the entire police force."

 Saahene's response: "If you are a cop who sees police brutality and does not do anything about it, and doesn't speak out about it, then you're not that good.
 If we have so many good cops, why aren't these cops stopping the bad ones?
 Why aren't we seeing more stories and more examples of these cops who are out there in the community doing good work, trying to rebuild trust, and trying to live up to the code that they're supposed to live up to—'protect and serve?'"